‘The Witcher’: CD Projekt Set To Develop New Game

 A fourth Witcher game is set to be developed, according to GamesRadar.
 However, it is not believed to be a direct sequel to The Witcher 3, nor is it expected to be referred to as The Witcher 4.

-With the sudden explosion in popularity, thanks to the recently released series on Netflix, The Witcher — in any form — had turned to gold.
+With the sudden explosion in popularity, thanks to the recently released series on Netflix, The Witcher — in any form — has turned to gold.
 As a result of this, it comes as no surprise that a new game is set to be developed.
-CD Projekt president Adam Kiciński made the gaming announcement to journalists, according to PSU.
-The announcement also declared that the new game would be “embedded” in the same universe as The Witcher but would not run directly on from the hugely successful 2015 game, The Witcher 3: Wild Hunt.
+CD Projekt President Adam Kiciński made the gaming announcement to journalists, according to PSU.
+The announcement also declared that the new game would be “embedded” in the same universe as The Witcher but would not directly run on from the hugely successful 2015 game, The Witcher 3: Wild Hunt.

-The development of the fourth Witcher game is set to begin after the release of Cyberpunk 77.
-However, as previously reported by The Inquisitr, this game has had lengthy delays already.
+The development of the fourth Witcher game is set to begin after the release of Cyberpunk 2077.
+However, as previously reported by The Inquisitr, this game has had lengthy delays.

 Kiciński also revealed that all games moving forward and for the foreseeable future with CD Projekt would be based in the same worlds as either The Witcher or Cyberpunk.
 With this in mind, it makes sense that the gaming company would alternate between the two universes as new content is developed.